CFexpress is finally upon us and several cameras already have the hardware to support it.

 Sandisk CFexpress Card Reader – BHphoto

-But before you order, make sure you read this article or at least scan it because Sandisk is being a little sneaky.
+Before you order, make sure you read this article or at least scan it because it’s not all sunshine and roses and it might not be worth the upgrade if you already have XQD.

 CFExpress – It’s not cheaper unless you Go Big